Five3Apps/five3apps.github.io/bluetooth_assessment.md

 ## Get an assessment from a Bluetooth and mobile expert

 **Put the uncertainty and guessing behind you** -- Often all it takes is talking to the right person.
 Stop the trial and error, and learn exactly what to do next.
-Book a Bluetooth assessment with me -- a 10yr veteran of the hardware and software industry, with over 4yrs experience with iOS apps.
+Book a Bluetooth assessment with me -- a 10yr veteran of the hardware and software industry, with over 4yrs experience building iOS apps.

 I promise to give you no-nonsense advice that you can put into action immediately.
 This is not generic, cookie-cutter opinions.
 This is insight customized specifically to your business goals, unique product, and situation.

 #### Here's how it works:

-**The Overview** -- First, we cover the current state of your wearable and iOS app.
+First, we cover the current state of your wearable and iOS app.
 Then I will spend some time evaluating your app code and wearable behavior to identify problem areas.
 Finally, I will deliver a report describing what I found, and a plan for addressing issues.

-**The Specifics**
+**What to expect**

 * I will send you a questionnaire to capture some initial information so we can make the best use of our time.
 * An initial 60-90 minute video call will take place over Zoom with the project manager and 1 or 2 key engineers.